yairchu/yairchu.github.io/site/posts/a-simple-challenge-for-haskellers.md

 This is because the mere future use of `findFibWith` in `partB` holds on to `fibs` to re-use it later, rather than letting the garbage collector rid of it.

-Though in our case, this memoization of the fibonacci sequence, which we get for free thanks to Haskell's pervasive lazy evaluation, is something that we'd rather avoid.
+This memoization of the fibonacci sequence, which we get for free thanks to Haskell's pervasive lazy evaluation, is something that in this situation we'd rather avoid.

 ### Working around the problem

-A possibly silly workaround is employing deliberate code duplication, with `findFibWith2` using `fibs2` and thus not retaining `fibs`.
-However we'd like a more ecological solution than single-use functions, so we'll look for a better work-around.
+An obvious but silly workaround is employing deliberate code duplication, with `findFibWith2` using `fibs2` and thus not retaining `fibs`.
+However we'd like a more ecological solution than single-use functions, so we'll look for a different work-around.

-What we can do is to rewrite `findFibWith` so that an implementation of `fibs` is woven into it so that it is never stored in a data structure:
+What we can do is to rewrite `findFibWith` so that `fibs` is woven into it such that the series is never stored in a data structure:

 ```Haskell
 findFibWith substr =